streamlit/streamlit/site/content/docs/tutorial.md

 **Next up,** we'll run through a more concrete example of how you could use Streamlit on your day-to-day --- and we'll introduce you to some more advanced Streamlit commands.
-Click here for [Part 2 of our tutorial](/docs/tutorial2/).
+Click here for [part 2 of our tutorial](/docs/tutorial2/).

 ## Appendix: the final script